What is Anti-Counterfeiting Packaging?

 With the pharmaceutical industry fighting back against the growing threat of fake drugs, there is a range of solutions being developed to help track legitimate products across the supply chain and highlight fraudulent efforts.

-The anti-counterfeit pharmaceuticals and cosmetics packaging market is expected to be worth $316 billion by 2030 as patient safety efforts increase to combat the risks.
+The anti-counterfeit pharmaceuticals packaging market is expected to be worth $290 billion by 2035 as patient safety efforts increase to combat the risks.

 Serialisation